 The National Stone Centre has hosted thousands of schoolchildren on visits to our site over the years.
-We now have a refurbished Visitor Centre with a dedicated visitors room for the use of schools.
+We now have a refurbished Discovery Centre with a dedicated visitors room for the use of schools.
 Where possible we hold the activities outdoors (depending on the weather) but as the Guided Trail and Gem Panning have to take place outdoors, we suggest visitors come equipped for all weathers.
 Bags, coats and lunches can be stored safely in the visitors room.
 Coaches can stay in the car park in dedicated bays.

 Key Stages 1 & 2

 We can offer the following activities, all of which last 1/2 hour, schools can either select their own activities or opt for the popular 'Treasure in the Rocks' Day Event;

 Guided Geo-Trail On the trail visitors find out how limestone is created, visit fossil beds to discover brachiopod, coral and crinoid fossils, learn about quarrying and see a former quarry that produced roadstone for the M1 and find out about lead mining in the area whilst looking into our lead mine shaft.

 Building Britain Exhibition A guided tour of the exhibition including a quiz sheet for visitors to complete as they go around.